MirjamElad/adax-core/README.md

 ADAX has a tiny API surface: **trigger** and **useSync** to wrap mutate & query functions respectively (Both shown as dashed arrows in the figure above.
 Red color is used for **trigger** and blue for **useSync**).
 The third function is **addRule** to customize when/if reactivity happens.

+Documentation for ADAX and the imeplented adapters is being worked on.
+However, most developers should be able to understand adax by just checking the provided simple example.
-All of ADAX functionality can be introduced in a one short example.
-Visti the [short example ](/ShortExample) for a **fully detailed** explanation. _Alternatively, you can go and directly play with this example's code [here on stackblitz](https://stackblitz.com/~/github.com/MirjamElad/Adax-React-TW-Exp_0) (Comes with a shorter explanation of ADAX)_.
+You can play with this example's code [here on stackblitz](https://stackblitz.com/~/github.com/MirjamElad/Adax-React-TW-Exp_0) (This example comes with a shorter explanation of ADAX).